MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/coe-overview.md

 ### Automation CoE

 This is a team of experts who support automation, like Robotic Process Automation (RPA), within your organization.
-They have good knowledge on Power Automate for desktop, set up and maintain the Automation CoE toolkit, and maintain the configuration data such as departments, process categories, goals, and more.
+They have good knowledge on Power Automate for desktop, set up and maintain the automation kit, and maintain the configuration data such as departments, process categories, goals, and more.

 ### Automation projects